logeywilson/rai-sentinel-proj/README.md

 ## Objective

 Bin Yu and Rebecca L. Barter's book [__Veridical Data Science__](https://vdsbook.com/) is an excellent resource for those seeking to learn more about how to employ the full data science life cycle (DSLC) when approaching a problem.
-The goal of this project is for two non-data scientists to practice the implementation of the methods explored in the book on a real-world problem.
+The goal of this project is for two non-data scientists to practice the implementation of the methods explored in the book on the real-world problem of improving floodwater detection accuracy.
 Since domain knowledge was lacking we leaned heavily on previous work done mentioned in __Resources__ .
 Empirical metrics to measure the success of models trained are Intersection of Union (IoU) and F1 Score.

 ## Approach